4.9 Star Rating All-American Pest Control Reviews 1258 Reviews

 4. Look under the blankets.
 Once you are in bed, there is less of a chance that brown recluse will climb in with you.
 These are, as their name implies, reclusive spiders.
 So, looking under your covers before you slide into bed can actually prevent a bite from occurring.

 5. Ongoing pest control.
-When you have regular visits from a professional, you are much less likely to have trouble with brown recluse spiders, or any other invasive pest.
+When you have regular home pest control visits, combined with brown recluse spider services from a professional, you are much less likely to have trouble with brown recluse spiders, or any other invasive pest.

 Are brown recluse spiders as dangerous as the myths would have you believe?
 No. But bites from this spider species can lead to serious symptoms and serious consequences.
 Don't take any chances.
 It's just not worth it.